microsoft/api-guidelines/graph/patterns/entity-template.md

 }
 ```

+//// TODO establish a general pattern for actions bound to an entity collection where the actions are different constructor overloads; the "original" overload is still just a post to the collection
+//// TODO templates are just a new constructor overload
 //// TODO managing templates
 //// TODO do you want to talk about "non-provided" properties? if `fizz` isn't in the template creation, it becomes `null`; do we need a way to say "don't use `fizz` when creating the instance from the template"?